-A great amount of care and time is spent creating designs, prototyping, developing and testing these new technologies to ensure they will be durable enough to endure oceanic conditions such as crushing pressure conditions and strong currents.
-As a leading centre for oceanographic research, our new technologies are enabling us to travel past the boundaries of conventional measurement techniques in order to explore the remotest regions on our planet.
+As a leading centre for oceanographic research, our new technologies are enabling us to travel past the boundaries of conventional measurement techniques in order to explore and understand the most remote regions on our planet.